endail/hx711-pico-c/README.md

 ### `hx711_multi_t`

 The multi chip `hx711_multi_t` functions with two RP2040 State Machines (SM) in one PIO.
 This includes setting and changing all HX711s gains.
 The first SM is the "awaiter".
 It is free-running.
 It constantly reads the pin state of each RP2040 GPIO pin configured as a data input pin.
-If and when every pin is low - indicating that every chip has data ready - an interrupt is set.
+If and when every pin is low - indicating that every chip has data ready - a PIO interrupt is set.

 The second SM is the "reader".
 It is also free-running.
-The reader waits for the interrupt from the awaiter and then begins the HX711 conversion period of reading in bits.
-The conversion period is synchronised with application code by setting and clearing an interrupt.
+The reader waits for the data ready PIO interrupt from the awaiter and then begins the HX711 conversion period of reading in bits.
+The conversion period is synchronised with application code by setting and clearing an interrupt to denote when a conversion period is in progress.

 The reader clocks in the state of each data input pin as a bitmask and then pushes it back out of the SM into the RX FIFO.
-There are 24 pushes.
-One for each HX711 bit.
+There are 24 pushes; one for each HX711 bit.
 Due to the size of the RX FIFO only being 32 bits, a SM is not capable of buffering all HX711 input bits when there are multiple chips.
 Hence why there is a `push` for each HX711 bit.

 On the receiving end of the SM is a DMA channel which automatically reads in each bitmask of HX711 bits into an array.
 These bitmasks are then transformed into HX711 values for each chip and returned to application code.